 Students are required to participate in daily physical education activities.
 A varied program provides for participation geared toward individual growth and development.
-If a student is recovering from a minor illness, he/she may be excused from physical education for one to three days at the parent's request.
-If a student needs to be excused from physical education for longer than three days, a doctor's note is required.
-For student safety, sneakersare required for physical education class.
+If a student is recovering from a minor illness, he/she may be excused from physical education for one to three days in a semester at the parent's request.
+If a student needs to be excused from physical education for longer than three days in congruence in a semester, a doctor's note is required.
+For student safety, tennis shoes are required for physical education class.
+Physical Education students may be accompanied to Jesse Owens Parks with his/her P.E Teacher.
+Parents will sign off at the beginning of the school year (see insert at the end of the handbook)